UpdateHub/updatehub.github.io/docs/agent/configuration.md

 **updatehub** Agent configuration file is located at ```/etc/updatehub.conf``` on the device's root filesystem.

-!!! tip
+{% hint style='tip' %}
 In most of scenarios the configuration file is generated automatically by Yocto build process, however you can change as you need.
+{% endhint %}

 The file is INI format.
 Example: